Ebazhanov/linkedin-skill-assessments-quizzes/json/json-quiz.md

 - [ ] to provide an archival solution for data warehousing
 - [ ] to provide a way for JavaScript to run other languages

-*Not confirmed may be C option.
-If someone knows exact answer please contribute in this repository and mark the correct answer.*

 #### Q70.
 Can you assume the order of keys in an object?

 - [x] No, but you can sort the keys with `JSON.sort()`.